How to extract hyperlinks from word using GroupDocs.Parser in Java: A Complete Guide

 }

-Before extracting, always verify that the format supports hyperlinks:
+Before extracting, always confirm that the document format supports hyperlink extraction:

 import com.groupdocs.parser.Parser;